Pathology Chairman's Message

 It is our view that a strong academic environment with access to newly emerging diagnostic technologies is essential to the preparation of any pathologist in the 21st century.
 Therefore, our Residency Program is enhanced by extensive exposure to traditional anatomic and clinical pathology and mixed with molecular analysis including cytogenetics, molecular diagnostics, next-gen sequencing, proteomics and metabolomics, advanced flow cytometric, and image analysis and informatics.

-Our facilities continue to expand and modernize with a new Parkland as well as the William P. Clements Jr. University Hospital, scheduled for opening in late 2014.
+Our facilities continue to expand and modernize with a new Parkland as well as the William P. Clements Jr. University Hospital, which opened in late 2014.
 These new facilities will further enlarge the patient population by adding several hundred beds, outpatient encounters, and opportunities for training and research.

 Many of our residents and fellows take advantage of our superb basic, translational, and clinical research activities.
 Several residents typically attend and present at a national or international meeting during or at the conclusion of their academic activities.

 We also offer an academic track (CP or AP only) that includes at least one year of investigation but may extend further for interested trainees.
 For those residents, the Research Unit within our Department offers many opportunities to study the cell and molecular biology of disease with our accomplished and well-funded faculty.
 This Unit comprises approximately 15 faculty members and is currently in a dynamic growth phase as new investigators are being added in neuroscience, cancer biology, and immunology.

 For residents with a strong background in biomedical science, the UT Southwestern Physician Scientist Training Program (PSTP) provides full support for a three-year research experience after completion of a 24-month core curriculum in Anatomic or Clinical Pathology.